 I studied at the Federal University of Itajubá (UNIFEI).
 I had some bad memories of classrooms and teachers, but I met many incredible people there too.

-Me and another guy called Alerson, who would become a friend of mine, start to learn how to install and manage the CKAN platform, used by dados.gov.br and many other data portals around the world.
-Our job was to understand the requirements to have CKAN up running and how to customize the platform to add the features the government requested.
-One relevant information was the few documentation and troubleshooting information about the CKAN platform.
+A guy called Alerson, who would become a friend of mine, and I start to learn how to install and manage the CKAN platform (https://github.com/ckan/ckan), an open-source project used by dados.gov.br and many other data portals around the world.
+Our job was to understand the requirements to have CKAN up and running and how to customize the platform to add the features the government requested.
+One relevant piece of information was the little documentation and troubleshooting information about the CKAN platform.
 I needed to talk to people around the world from different governments to understand, fix, and improve the CKAN platform.
-That was an incredible opportunity to met people from Canada, USA, UK, France, Japan, and China.
+That was an incredible opportunity to meet people from Canada, the USA, UK, France, Japan, and China.

 I worked in my laboratory at UNIFEI for two and a half years.
-Over time, my job becomes more related to create tools, servers, and pipelines.
-My role moved from writing code to guarantee that my team had everything they need to work and never lose time thinking about how to deploy, how to set up a dev environment, and things like that.
+Over time, my job becomes more related to creating tools, servers, and pipelines.
+My role moved from writing code to guarantee that my team had everything they need to work and never losing time thinking about how to deploy, how to set up a dev environment, and things like that.

 I become a consultant (2018 - 2019)

-I created a centralized Git repository for the company, recreated the entire infrastructure on the cloud, migrate over 90 applications to Linux container, create backup solutions, create tools to manage the infrastructure, create metrics monitor and alerts, add firewall and WAF, give training...
+I created a centralized Git repository for the company, recreated the entire infrastructure on the cloud, migrated over 90 legacy applications to Linux containers, created backup solutions, created tools to manage the infrastructure, created metrics monitor and alerts, added firewall and WAF, gave training, and so on.

-Later on, I helped to architect an environment on AWS using IaC (Hashicorp Terraform) for a financial application.
-Another challenging task that teaches me a lot.
+During my latest months working for B2ML, I helped to architect an environment on AWS using IaC (Hashicorp Terraform) for a financial application.
+Another challenging task that taught me a lot.

-Maybe that was the best experience that I could have.
+Maybe that was the best experience that I could have had.
 I've learned a lot, and I'm grateful for the opportunity that soon opened other paths for me to follow.

-During that period, at begging of 2019, I started to work remotely at ROI Hunter, a Czech startup that created a performance marketing platform for Facebook, Instagram, and Google ads.
+During that period, at begging of 2019, I started to work remotely at ROI Hunter, a Czech startup that created a performance marketing platform for Facebook, Instagram, and Google Ads.
 That was my first experience working in English.
-It was very different them my previous jobs, and I was excited about the idea of moving to a European country.
+It was very different than my previous jobs, and I was excited about the idea of moving to a European country.

 As a result, they decide to fire me.
-I had a good performance during the interview, but I hadn't that many experiences required for the role.
+I had a good performance during the interview, but I hadn't had that much experience required for the role.
 In general, I can only be grateful for everyone there.
 They were always busy but always tried to help me and guide me.
 I've learned a lot, and I was excited to continue as a consultant a little more.

 Ah, now I know that "bunda" means jacket in Czech.